totalgood/nlpia/README.md

 ### 5.1. `conda`

-In most cases, conda will be able to install python packages faster and more reliably than pip, because packages like `python-levenshtein` require you to compile a C library during installation, and Windows doesn't have an installer that will "just work."
+In most cases, `conda` will be able to install python packages faster and more reliably than pip.
+Without `conda` Some packages, such as `python-levenshtein`, require you to compile a C library during installation.
+Windows doesn't have an installer that will "just work."

 So use conda (part of the Anaconda package that you installed in Step 1 above) to create an environment called `nlpiaenv`: